SebastianSydlik/MRI-based-dementia-prediction/README.md

 ## Reproducibility

 Relevant commands for reproducing the code can be found in the `commands` file.
 Unit tests are located in the `test` folder.
 The relevant code for data processing and model training is in the file `MRI_prediction_workflow.py` in the folder `model_training`.
 That folder also contains a jupyter notebook `MLFlow_model_registry` for registering the best performing model in mlflow and for testing the model.

+## Deployment

+The commands for building and running the docker image can be found in the `commands` file, just like the commands for running the webserver with gunicorn/flask.
+The relevant files that are needed for building the image are `predict.py`, `model.pkl`, `Pipfile` and `Pipfile.lock`.
+To call the webservice call ./deployment/`test.py`.